DavidEGrayson/midipix-packages/arch-linux/README.md

         ./megabuild.rb --status

-4. This basically shows a list of packages, in the order that Megabuild wants to build them, and tells you if they are installed or not.
+4. This basically shows a list of packages, in the order that megabuild wants to build them, and tells you if they are installed or not.
 Note that pacman packages have a cool feature where a package with one name can declare that it provides the features of a package with a different name.
 This feature is controlled by the `provides` array in the PKGBUILD scripts.
 For example, `x86_64-nt64-midipix-psxscl` provides `x86_64-nt64-midipix-psxstub`.
-So if the Megabuild status command tells you that the `x86_64-nt64-midipix-psxstub` dependency is satisfied, it means that either there is a package with that name installed or there is another package that provides the same features.
+So if the megabuild status command tells you that the `x86_64-nt64-midipix-psxstub` dependency is satisfied, it means that either there is a package with that name installed or there is another package that provides the same features.